LionC/nest.nvim/README.md

 ## Quickstart Guide

 The `nest` Lua module exposes an `applyKeymaps` function that can be called any number of times with a list of (nested) keymaps to be set.

-Keymaps will default to global, `normal` mode, `noremap` and `silent` unless overwritten.
+Keymaps will default to global, normal (`n`) mode, `noremap` and `silent` unless overwritten.
 Overrides are inherited by nested keymaps.

 ```lua
 local nest = require('nest')